AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 ## Server data storage and logging practices

-**AdGuard Mail** is composed of two main components: the temporary email service and the alias service.
+**AdGuard Mail** consists of two main components: the temporary email service and the alias service.
 Each component handles data storage and logging differently to ensure user privacy while maintaining essential functionality.

 ### Alias service